christianroman/CRMultiRowSelect/README.md

 }
 ```

- - You can change the mark color using HEX color, just change this line in the CRTableViewCell.m file
+ - You can customize the mark color using a HEX color, just change this line in the **CRTableViewCell.m** file

 ```objective-c
 #define kMarkColor                  kBlueColor // or your HEX color, example: 0xfff000
 ```

- - Optionally you can get your selected cells (example):
+ - Optionally you can get the selected cells using your previous declared **NSMutableArray** (example):

 ```objective-c
 - (void)done:(id)sender